-This is how I did a solo (and cheap) day trip from Vienna to Bratislava.
+This is how I did a solo (and cheap) Bratislava day trip from Vienna.

 Ah, Bratislava.
-How I am so glad I decided to visit you on a day trip from Vienna.
-Let’s retrace my steps for a minute.
+I am so glad I decided to do a Bratislava day trip from Vienna.
+Now, let’s retrace my steps for a minute.
 I first visited Vienna 10 years ago during my Contiki tour of Europe.
 It was the coldest place we visited, so I didn’t do a lot of sightseeing.
 I instead spent a lot of time indoors trying not to die of frostbite.
 Fast forward 10 years and I thought I would return to Vienna and see if I fell in love with it.

 As it turns out, I still didn’t instantly connect with Vienna.
-It doesn’t have the cheap prices of Eastern Europe, nor the amount of attractions as some Western Europe countries.
+It doesn’t have the cheap prices of Eastern Europe, nor the number of attractions as some Western Europe countries.
 So after spending one day doing a free walking tour, eating a schnitzel larger than my head and wandering the streets solo during golden hour, I decided to do something different on my second day in the city.
 What did I do?
-Well, I did a day trip to Bratislava.
+Well, I did a Vienna to Bratislava day trip, of course.
 If you’re looking to do a solo trip to Bratislava as well, this is what I got up to with only a few hours in the Slovakian capital.

 So, I booked my return bus trip from Vienna to Bratislava the night before my trip.
 I think the earlier the better, but I was lucky and there were still seats left.
 I booked through FlixBus again, as they were my default during this trip to Europe.
 In Vienna, there was a different bus company working under FlixBus, so the buses weren’t the usual bright green and didn’t have power outlets.
 Therefore, make sure your phone is charged before getting onto the bus (a.k.a don’t do what Hayley did).

 The bus left from the Vienna International Bus Terminal, which was easy to reach via the metro from my hostel.
 It took just over an hour to reach Bratislava from Vienna – isn’t that crazy?
 I timed it so I arrived about 20 minutes before a free walking tour started, which happened to meet a short walk from the drop-off area in Bratislava.
-This wasn’t a terminal, just a designated bus parking area under the UFO Bridge (it’s marked on the map below).
-Another company I saw arrive about the same time as us was Slovak Lines, if you’d like to compare prices and times.
+This wasn’t a terminal, just a designated bus parking area under the UFO Bridge (you can find it on the map linked below).
+Another company I saw arrive at about the same time as us was Slovak Lines if you’d like to compare prices and times.

 • Around the corner was St Martin’s Cathedral.
 Don’t forget to look up here, as the main spire has a little gold crown on top.